mdickin/mdickin.github.io/blog/_posts/2017-04-30-writing-weasley-clock-with-alexa.md

 ## Taking it further

 This project has a lot of possibilities for extension.
 For starters, we should include some API key in the requests so we don't have unauthorized people adding location data.
+I've already implemented this in the code because I just don't trust you, The Internet (and neither should you).

 Some other ideas:

 * **Configure location names** - Associate a given radius as a known location, so Alexa will say "work", rather than "Brooklyn"
 * **Allow alternate names** - It's one thing for my wife to say "Where is Matt", but my kids would want to say "Where is daddy?"
 * **User interface** - The previous two enhancements would be best served by a UI.
-Did I mention Pumlhorse can server HTML too?
+Did I mention Pumlhorse can serve HTML too?

 A final note: please let me know if you try out Pumlhorse, I'm very interested in feedback!
 You can contact me on Twitter ([@mdickin_dev](https://www.twitter.com/mdickin_dev) or [@pumlhorse](https://www.twitter.com/pumlhorse)), or use [Github](https://www.github.com/pumlhorse/pumlhorse).